vedbabar/chat-with-pdf/README.md

 Chat-with-PDF AI 📄🤖
-Chat-with-PDF AI is a secure, multi-user web application to upload PDFs and have AI-powered conversations about their content.
+This is a secure, multi-user web application to upload PDFs and have AI-powered conversations about their content.

 This full-stack project allows users to sign up, manage separate chat sessions, upload documents to each session, and get intelligent answers sourced directly from the document's content.
 It's built on a modern, robust tech stack designed for scalability and performance.